On Reeb graphs induced from smooth functions on closed or open manifolds: Introduction and some terminologies and notation.

 A main theorem is the following.

-\begin{Thm}[A main theorem] Let $G$ be a finite and connected graph having at least one edge and a good function $h:G \rightarrow \mathbb{R}$ such that an integer $0$ or $1$ is assigned to each edge satisfying the following conditions. \begin{enumerate} \item For a vertex at which the good function $h$ does not have a local extremum, the number of edges $1$'s are assigned to and containing the vertex as the starting points and that of edges $1$'s are assigned to and containing the vertex as the ending points agree.
-Moreover, if the number of edges $1$'s are assigned to and having the vertex as the starting points is $1$, then there exists an edge $0$ is assigned to and containing the vertex as the starting point or ending point. \item For a vertex at which the good function $h$ has a local extremum, the number of edges $1$'s are assigned to and containing the vertex is even. \end{enumerate} In this situation, there exist a connected and orientable surface $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G$ {\rm :} we denote an isomorphism by $\phi:W_f \rightarrow G$. \item If we consider the natural quotient map onto the Reeb graph $W_f$ and a point $p \in W_f$ such that $\phi(p)$ is in the interior of an edge of $G$ an integer $q=0,1$ is assigned to, then the preimage is diffeomorphic to a circle {\rm (}$q=0${\rm )} or a line {\rm (}$q=1${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item Around each singular point at which the function $f$ does not have a local extremum, the function is a Morse function. \item Around each singular at which $f$ has a local extremum, the function is a Morse function, a Morse-Bott function, or represented as a composition of two Morse functions. \end{enumerate} \end{Thm}
+\begin{Thm}[A main theorem] Let $G$ be a connected graph having at least one edge.
+Assume that a good function $h:G \rightarrow \mathbb{R}$ is given.
+Assume also that an integer $0$ or $1$ is assigned to each edge by a map $l$ satisfying the following conditions. \begin{itemize} \item For a vertex at which the good function $h$ does not have a local extremum, the number of edges at which the values of $l$ are $1$ containing the vertex as the starting points and that of edges at which the values of $l$ are $1$ containing the vertex as the ending points agree.
+Moreover, if the number of edges at which the values are $1$ having the vertex as the starting points is $1$, then there exists at least one edge at which the value of $l$ is $0$ containing the vertex as the starting point or ending point. \item For a vertex at which the good function $h$ has a local extremum, the number of edges at which the values of $l$ are $1$ containing the vertex is even. \end{itemize} Then, there exist a connected and orientable surface $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G$ and an isomorphism $\phi:W_f \rightarrow G$ exists. \item If we consider the natural quotient map onto the Reeb graph $W_f$ and a point $p \in W_f$ such that $\phi(p)$ is in the interior of an edge $e$ of $G$ satisfying $l(e)=q$, then the preimage is diffeomorphic to a circle {\rm (}$q=0${\rm )} or a line {\rm (}$q=1${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item Around each singular point at which the function $f$ does not have a local extremum, the local function is a Morse function. \item Around each singular at which $f$ has a local extremum, the local function is a Morse function, a Morse-Bott function, or represented as the composition of two Morse functions. \end{enumerate} \end{Thm}